 Photographing Wildlife in Prince Albert National Park

 Remember to keep a safe distance – about 100 metres for larger animals, such as bears, bison or elk.
-Don’t risk your safety.
+Don’t risk your safety (or the animals).
 Use a telephoto lens.
+Always carry bear spray with you when hiking on one of the park’s many trails.

 Golden hour – when the sun hangs low on the horizon at sunset and sunrise – is typically an idyllic time to take photographs.
 These moments are even more ideal for wildlife photographers because many of park’s wild residents emerge at dawn and dusk.